Trump's energy pick Perry softens stance on climate change

-WASHINGTON (Reuters) - Rick Perry, President-elect Donald Trump's pick to run the U.S. Energy Department, said during a Senate confirmation hearing on Thursday that global warming caused by humans is real, but that efforts to combat it should not cost American jobs.
+(Reuters) - Rick Perry, President-elect Donald Trump's pick to run the U.S. Energy Department, said during his Senate confirmation hearing on Thursday that global warming caused by humans is real, but that efforts to combat it should not cost American jobs.

-He sees Perry, who was governor of Texas from 2000 to 2015 and whose nomination has the support of the energy sector, as someone who can help usher in jobs growth.
+Perry, 66, was governor of Texas from 2000 to 2015, making him the longest-serving governor of the oil-producing state in its history.
+He is seen by Trump as someone who can usher in jobs growth in the oil, gas and coal industry.

+As energy secretary, he would lead a vast scientific research operation credited with helping trigger a U.S. drilling boom and advancements in energy efficiency and renewables technology, and would oversee America's nuclear arsenal.

-Perry added during his hearing that he regrets having previously called for the department's elimination - a proposal he made during his failed bid for the Republican presidential nomination in 2012.
+The former Texas governor said during the hearing that he also regrets having previously called for the department's elimination, during his failed bid for the Republican presidential nomination in 2012.

-That proposal, which has become known as his "oops" moment, came during a presidential candidate debate when he could not initially remember all of the three Cabinet-level departments he wanted to eliminate: Commerce, Education and Energy.
+That proposal, which has become known as his "oops" moment, came during a Republican presidential candidate debate when he could not initially remember all of the three Cabinet-level departments he wanted to eliminate - the departments of Commerce, Education and Energy.

-"After being briefed on so many of the vital functions of the Department of Energy, I regret recommending its elimination," he said in his opening remarks.
+"After being briefed on so many of the vital functions of the Department of Energy, I regret recommending its elimination," he said in his opening remarks to the Senate Committee on Energy and Natural Resources.

 Perry sought to assuage them.

-"I am going to protect the men and women of the scientific community from anyone who would attack them,” he said in response to a question from Democratic Senator Maria Cantwell of Washington state about whether he would cut the department's climate science budget.
+"I am going to protect the men and women of the scientific community from anyone who would attack them," he said in response to a question from Democratic Senator Maria Cantwell of Washington about whether he would cut the budget of climate science at the department.

-When pressed on whether there would be budget or staff cuts to key research programs at the department, Perry said: "I will be an advocate (for the programs) ... but I’m not sure I’m going to be 1,000 percent successful."
+When pressed on whether there would be budget or staff cuts to key research programs at the Department of Energy, Perry said: "I will be an advocate (for the programs)...but I'm not sure I'm going to be 1,000 percent successful."

 He distanced himself from a questionnaire the Trump transition team sent to the department in December demanding names and publications of employees who had worked on climate issues.
 After an uproar by critics who said it amounted to a witch hunt, the team disavowed the survey.